aneasystone/github-trending/README.md

 ## Go

+* 【2024-05-02】[appleboy / gorush](https://github.com/appleboy/gorush) - A push notification server written in Go (Golang).
+* 【2024-05-02】[kaytu-io / kaytu](https://github.com/kaytu-io/kaytu) - The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes.
+Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you need.
 * 【2024-04-29】[talostrading / sonic](https://github.com/talostrading/sonic) - Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go.
 * 【2024-04-27】[zk-Call / zkp-hmac-communication-go](https://github.com/zk-Call/zkp-hmac-communication-go) - "Zero-Knowledge" Proof Implementation with HMAC Communication in Go
 * 【2024-04-27】[Dhravya / radish](https://github.com/Dhravya/radish) - Super fast drop-in replacement of the in memory key-value store Redis, made in Golang